 The more cruelty I experienced at home, the more it ignited a fire in me.
-I knew that my college degree would be my escape from a toxic environment.
+I knew that my college degree would be my escape.

 I was accepted into college with a full list of accommodations.
 I was missing so many pre-requisite, fundamental skills (like basic addition and subtraction) stemming from a childhood without a proper diagnosis, that I enrolled in tutoring and therapy.
 College was difficult, to say the least, and my struggles stretched beyond academics.

 Finally, in 2013, I graduated, and started my rewarding career as a special education teacher.

 Every day that I teach, I feel I am exactly who I needed in my life when I was a child.

 My philosophy as a special educator is this: Before learning can begin, my students need to feel successful, empowered, and loved.
 Anything less is counterproductive — and uncaring.
 I need my children to feel safe in the classroom so they will take on challenges and grow.
 Because of this, I do not hand out “failing” grades.
 I strive instead to create an environment where students know they will be successful, no matter what.
 It’s the environment that would have provided safety and success for me as a child — one that is encouraging, warm, and free of judgment or anger.

 I know my approach works.
 I am often rated as a highly effective educator, and I’m commended by parents for the impact I have had on their children academically and emotionally.

 If my students take one lesson from me, it is that they are not their diagnoses or disabilities.
 In spite of any challenges in front of them, they can and will achieve success in whatever they choose.
 I want them to know that I will cheer for them as they conquer every mountain, and that I hope to be witness to it all.